opendxl/opendxl-domaintools-service-python/doc/sdk/basicreverseipwhoisexample.rst

 From the DomainTools `Reverse IP Whois Documentation <https://www.domaintools.com/resources/api-documentation/reverse-ip-whois/>`_:

-`"
-The Reverse IP Whois API provides a list of IP ranges that are owned by an Organization.
-You can enter an organization’s name and receive a list of all of the organization’s currently owned IP ranges.
+    `"The Reverse IP Whois API provides a list of IP ranges that are owned by an Organization.
+You can enter an organization’s name and receive a list of all of the organization’s currently owned IP ranges."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.